MeganClo/timed-quiz/README.md

 # Timed JavaScript Quiz

 ## Purpose
-A fun, timed quiz testing the user's knowledge of JavaScript where they can save their scores to see their progress and compete with themselves or friends.
+A fun, timed quiz that tests the user's knowledge of JavaScript where they can save their scores to see their progress and compete with themselves or friends.

 ## Build With:
 * HTML